Full-coverage car insurance in Florida averages $235 per month, compared to the national average of $186 monthly.

 Full-coverage car insurance can provide Florida drivers with more protection and peace of mind.
 Here are answers to some common questions about full coverage to help you choose the right policy for you.

-How much does full-coverage car insurance cost in Florida?
+How much is full-coverage insurance per month in Florida?

 Methodology